mihirkelkar/website/csvapione.md

 layout: default
 ---

-# Instantly converting CSV files to an API using Golang - Part A
+# Instantly convert CSV files to an API using Golang - Part A

-Off recently, I have been building a lot of projects that rely on ingesting a large amount of CSV data.
+Off recently, I have been working on a lot of projects that rely on ingesting large amounts of CSV data.
-This shouldn't be a problem per-se for any big data processing framework but the data I wanted isn't available in bulk  at the same time.

-This meant that the data that I am looking for often arrives as small one-off files once or twice a week.
-Consuming this data in small quantities didn't make too much sense.
-Often, the format of the data and the headers of the CSV files available were also different.
-This meant that I had to build a general purpose tool that could ingest these files and make them available in a sort-of standardized format programatically.
+This shouldn't be a problem for any big data processing framework per-se but the data I want isn't available in bulk at the same time.
+This means that the data arrives as small one-off files once or twice a week.
+Consuming this data in small quantities doesn't make much sense since I need large datasets for finding patterns.
+Often, the format of the data and the headers of the CSV files were also different.
+This meant that I had to build a general purpose tool that could ingest these files on-demand and make them available in some sort-of standardized format programatically.

 So I decided to build a tool that could read a CSV file and then make the file content available instantly via an API.
 To do this I decided to setup a basic web-app using golang mux and a MySQL backend.

-In this part, I wanted to go over building the CSV processor for the app that we will eventually import as a package into the go mux web app.
+In this part, I wanted to go over building the CSV processor for the app that we will eventually be imported as a package into the go mux web app.

 **I posted a public version of the tool [here]**(http://web-app.326wy59fvd.us-east-1.elasticbeanstalk.com/)

 ## Building the CSV Processor.

-Since I needed a way to distinguish CSV files, I decided to represent each CSV file as structure.
+Since I needed a way to distinguish individual files, I decided to represent each CSV file as structure.

 ```
 package csvprocessor